 (i) Insurance Requirement Review - The Contractor agrees to periodic review of insurance requirements by Agency under the Contract and to provide updated requirements as mutually agreed upon by the Contractor and Agency.

 (j) Builder’s Risk - If specified by Special Provision, the Contractor shall obtain, at its expense, and keep in effect during the term of the Contract, Builder’s Risk Insurance on an all risks of direct physical loss basis, including, without limitation, earthquake and flood damage, for an amount equal to at least the value specified in the Special Provisions.
 The policy shall not contain a coinsurance clause or any collapse exclusions.
 Any deductible shall not exceed $50,000 for each loss, except that the earthquake and flood deductible shall not exceed 5% of each loss or $50,000, whichever is greater.
-The policy shall include the Agency, State of Oregon, and building or structure owner as loss payees.
+The policy shall include the Agency and building or structure owner as loss payees.
+When federal transportation funding is involved, the policy shall also include the State of Oregon as a loss payee.

 (k) Builder's Risk Installation Floater - If specified by Special Provision, the Contractor shall obtain, at its expense, and keep in effect during the term of the Contract, Builder’s Risk Installation Floater Insurance covering the Contractor's Materials and Equipment to be used for completion of the Work performed under the Contract.
 The minimum amount of coverage to be carried shall be equal to the full amount of the Contractor’s Equipment, Materials, or fixtures to be installed, in-transit, or stored off-site during the performance of the Contract.
-This insurance shall include as loss payees the Agency, State of Oregon, the building or structure owner, the Contractor and Subcontractors as their interests may appear.
+This insurance shall include as loss payees the Agency, the building or structure owner, the Contractor and Subcontractors as their interests may appear.
+When federal transportation funding is involved, the policy shall also include the State of Oregon as a loss payee.

 00170.71 Independent Contractor Status